MoonZoon/MoonZoon/docs/frontend.md

 ### 1. The App Initialization

 1. The function `start` is invoked automatically from the Javascript code.
-1. Zoon's macro `start!` is called to start the app.
-1. The function `counter` is invoked and its default value `0` is stored in the Zoon's internal storage.
-1. The function `root` is invoked and its value is stored in the Zoon's internal storage, too.
-1. The `counter` function was called in the `root`'s body - it means `root` has subscribed to `counter` changes and it will be automatically invoked on each `counter` change.

-### 2. The First Render

-1. Zoon waits until the browser is ready for rendering.
-1. The entire `#[cmp]` (_component_) tree (only `root` in this example) is rendered to the predefined location in the browser DOM.
+1. Zoon's function `start_app` appends the element returned from the `root` function to the element with the id `app`.

+    - You can pass also the value `None` instead of `"app"` to mount directly to `body` but it's not recommended.

+    - When the `root` function is invoked (_note:_ it's invoked only once), all elements are immediately created and rendered to the browser DOM.
+(It means, for instance, methods `Column::new()` or `.item(..)` writes to DOM.)

+    - Data stored in functions marked by the attribute `#[static_ref]` are lazily initialized on the first call.

-### 3. Update
+### 2. Update

 1. The user clicks the decrement button.

 1. The function `decrement` is invoked.

 1. `counter`'s value is decremented.

-   - _Note_: The function `counter` returns `SVar<i32>` (_**S**tatic **Var**iable_). _SVar_ is basically a copyable wrapper for a reference to the Zoon's internal storage.
-1. `root` component listens for `counter` changes - `root` is automatically recomputed and Zoon waits for the browser to allow rendering.
-1. Components dependent on changed data are effectively rerendered in the DOM.
-   - _Note_: When a parent component has to be rerendered, it doesn't mean that all its descendants have to be rerendered as well - each `#[cmp]` block may depend on different variables.
+1. `counter` has type `Mutable` - it sends its updated value to all associated signals.

+1. The new `counter` value is received through a signal and the corresponding text is updated.
+    - In the original example, only the content of the `Text` element is changed.
+    - In the alternative examples, the `counter` value is automatically transformed to a new `Text` element.

+_Notes:_

+- Read the excellent [tutorial](https://docs.rs/futures-signals/0.3.20/futures_signals/tutorial/index.html) for `Mutable` and signals in the `futures_signals` crate.
+- `zoon::*` reimports most needed types and you can access some Zoon's dependencies by `zoon::library` like `zoon::futures_signals`.
+- `clone!` is a type alias for [enclose::enc](https://docs.rs/enclose/1.1.8/enclose/macro.enc.html).
+- `static_ref`, `clone!` and other things can be disabled or set by Zoon's [features](https://doc.rust-lang.org/cargo/reference/features.html).

 ---